1. Heard on the Street – Transaction Cost or Liquidity Cost

 (Asset Class) For this initial phase, DQT’s TCM models only cover equities, which is the most liquid and well-regulated asset class, as compared with credits or commodities for example.

-(Pilot Release) The pilot release is the Model DQT-TCM-US-EQwhich covers the members under S&P-500 (US Large Cap), S&P-400 (US Mid Cap), and S&P-600 (US Small Cap).
-The combined universe consists of about 1500 (500+400+600) US stocks that are often the most wanted by the investment world.
+(Pilot Release) The pilot release is the Model DQT-TCM-US-EQ, which covers about 3000 top US stocks and 600+ top US ETFs.
+These US equity securities are often the most wanted by the investment world.

-We bravely deviate from the conventional TCM modeling approach, which relies on millions of individual VWAP/TWAP (etc) trades that are proprietarily owned by leading investment banks, buy-side execution desks, pure agency trading houses, or authorized data collectors.
-This is a bold attempt to break the curse of Low SNRs as discussed in depth earlier.
-And we believe it has worked.
+We bravely deviate from the conventional TCM modeling approach, which relies on millions of individual VWAP/TWAP (etc) trades that are proprietarily owned by leading investment banks, buy-side execution desks, or agency trading houses.
+Our approach is a bold attempt to break the curse of very low SNRs, and we believe it has worked.
+DQT’s TCM models only rely on publicly available market data, e.g., the TAQ (Trade and Quote) data and the aggregated intraday data, etc. Whether in academia or on Wall Street, it has never been thought possible!

 (Try Out the Model GUI) Please try out the GUI for Model DQT-TCM-US-EQ.